 Moody, dark, and inviting, Shalel Kitchen is a place where you can whisper in your lover’s ear and not feel exposed.

-An Upper West Side Staple for couples, Shalel’s intimate lounge environment, cavernous interior, and bubbling waterfall amp up the allure for any night out.
+One of the most romantic restaurants on the Upper West Side Staple for couples, Shalel’s intimate lounge environment, cavernous interior, and bubbling waterfall amp up the allure for any night out.

 Mediterranean and tapas-style dishes reign supreme here.
 Therefore, you would do well to order a sampling of small plates.